dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 - `FontFamily` of type `string`, the font family to which the font icon belongs.
 - `Glyph` of type `string`, the unicode character value of the font icon.
-- `Color` of type `Color`, the color to be used when displaying the font icon.
+- `Color` of type <xref:Microsoft.Maui.Graphics.Color>, the color to be used when displaying the font icon.
 - `Size` of type `double`, the size, in device-independent units, of the rendered font icon.
 The default value is 30.
 In addition, this property can be set to a named font size.

 > [!NOTE]